-After months of heated battle over healthcare reform in the Congress, leaders in both parties held out little hope for compromise at a bipartisan meeting that will provide a national stage for the arguments fueling the long-running debate.
+After months of heated battle over healthcare reform in Congress, leaders in both parties held out little hope for compromise at a bipartisan meeting that will provide a national stage for the arguments fueling the long-running debate.

-I think it's nearly impossible to imagine a scenario under which we could reach an agreement unless Democrats scrap the reform bills passed last year, Senate Republican leader Mitch McConnell said.
+I think it's nearly impossible to imagine a scenario under which we could reach an agreement unless Democrats scrap the reform bills passed last year, Republican leader Mitch McConnell said.

 Obama and his fellow Democrats have no intention of doing that, but Obama hopes to influence wavering Democratic lawmakers and voters who have lost enthusiasm for the effort to reshape the $2.5 trillion U.S. healthcare industry.